openfoundry-ai/model_manager/README.md

 To get started, you’ll need an AWS account which you can create at https://aws.amazon.com/.
 Then you’ll need to create access keys for SageMaker.

-We put together a step-by-step Google Doc for how to do this here, and we also created a walkthrough video to show you how to get set up in 2 minutes.
+We made a walkthrough video to show you how to get set up with your SageMaker access keys in 2 minutes.

 https://github.com/openfoundry-ai/model_manager/assets/164248540/52b0dcee-87cd-48de-9251-b2d3571abf61

+If you prefer a written doc, we wrote up the steps in [Google Doc](https://docs.google.com/document/d/1kLzPU43kvLAoYzmBfvAkINmXZ24JzAp_fdBIYjJRXvU/edit?usp=sharing) as well.

 **Step 2: Set up Model Manager**